adavidho/racing-rl-project/README.md

 ## Contributers

-The work load for this project was equally distributed between both contributers.
+The work load for this project was equally distributed between both contributors.
 The environment was selected together.

 - Jan Henrik Bertrand: Researched the best reinforcement learning algorithm for this problem and documented findings in the project report.
-Furthermore he contributed to the evalutation section in the main notebook.
+Furthermore, he contributed to the evaluation section in the main notebook.

 - David B. Hoffmann: Implemented Hyperparameter tuning with syne tune and the final model training.
-Furthermore he conducted all test runs and experiments and the setup of resources associated with them.
+Furthermore, he conducted all the test runs and experiments and the setup of resources associated with them.